waywardphilosopher/parami/content/docs/knowing.md

 In the final two weeks, we're moving on to the *Zhuangzi* to explore a different kind of knowledge: the knowledge that we have when we're doing something skilfully — playing guitar, balancing an upended broom on the palm of our hand etc. We'll be talking about how knowing *that* (for example, knowing *that* if you want to walk a tightrope, you need good balance) sometimes matters less than knowing *how* (knowing *how* to walk on a tightrope and keep your balance).

+This reading can be broken down into four parts:

+1. The opening paragraph about the pursuit of knowledge ("Your life has a limit, but knowledge has none.")
+2. The story of Cook Ding cutting up the ox.
+3. The story of Gongwen Xuan and the Commander of the Right
+4. The story of Lao Dan's death, and Qin Shi's visit to mourn him.

+Only the second of these directly references the subject-matter of the title chapter, "The Primacy of Nourishing Life" (or, in Burton's translation, "The Secret of Caring for Life").

+##### Questions from the Palace Kitchens...

+Here are some questions about the Cook Ding section:

+1. How did Cook Ding acquire his skill in cutting up oxen?
+2. Does this reflect your own experience of acquiring skills?
+3. What do you think Cook Ding means when he says, "I go at it by spirit and don’t look with my eyes.
+Perception and understanding have come to a stop, and spirit moves where it wants"?
+4. Cook Ding doesn't always work fast and intuitively.
+He also works slowly and carefully, as in the passage: "However, whenever I come to a complicated place, I size up the difficulties, tell myself to watch out and be careful, keep my eyes on what I’m doing, work very slowly..."
+What do you think Zhuangzi is saying here?
+5. In what sense can Cook Ding (who, remember, deals with corpses) be said to "care for life"?

 #### Readings 6 and 7 (sessions 9 and 10):  Dreams and Knowledge Across Traditions
 Finally, in the last week, we'll compare these two fascinating texts by looking at two puzzling tales about dreams and knowledge.